clstith/clstith.github.io/_pages/about.md

   - /about.html
 ---

 I am a sixth-year Ph.D. student at the University of Michigan studying mathematical general relativity.
 My advisor is Lydia Bieri.
+I'm currently on the job market.

 ### Research interests: